natura-cosmeticos/clio-nodejs-logger/README.md

 This variable follows the same semantics as the [debug](http://npmjs.com/package/debug) library on npm.

 By default the log object will be truncated* when it exceed 7kb and the log level is not debug.
-If you need to increase this limit, you can set environment variable `LOG_LIMIT` with the value in bytes (i.e.: 10000 = 10kb) or pass the limit in the Logger constructor: `new Logger(context, namespace, 10000);`
+If you need to increase this limit, you can set environment variable `LOG_LIMIT` with the value in bytes (i.e.: 10000 = 10kb) or pass the limit in the Logger constructor: `new Logger({ ...options, logLimit: 10000 });`

 _&ast; when the log object is truncated only the following attributes are logged: `context`, `level`, `message` and `timestamp`._